 Water Safety is extremely important for everyone going on, in, or near the water.
 From the smallest lake to biggest bays here are some tips we have assembled to help keep you as safe as possible.

 Knowledge – Make sure you have studied or taken lessons for the water craft you plan to use that is specific to the the place you are going to use it.
 You should also try to obtain as much information on the area/location in which you are getting in to the water.
 Seek out the expert (person/website) in your location and get to know as much as possible (i.e. weather patterns, submerged obstructions, dangerous places, and or dangerous critters).
-Try consult a map before taking off so you are aware of your surroundings.
-When leaving be thinking of what it will take to get back - know your limits.
+Consult a map beforehand so you are aware of your surroundings.
+When leaving be thinking of what it will take to get back to where you started.
 Be constantly be aware of changing situations.
 Despite what the forecast is, or what the guy on the beach said, whatever is actually happening is more important.
-Forecasts are just sophisticated guesses.

 CPR - Get certified and stay current.